ventunobtc/video-youtube/Ross-Ulbricht-Miami-Bitcoin-Conference/en/ch001-Ross-Ulbricht-Miami-Bitcoin-Conference.md

  I'm not sure.
  For better or worse, silk road is part of bitcoin's history now.
- But i worry that by putting silk  online, i made things harder for us.
+ But I worry that by putting Silk Road online, i made things harder for us.

  6.